aftab0094/Password_Manager/README.md

 # Password Manager made with python only

-I Have Created this simple password manager using python not that good but as a project this means a lot to me.
+I Have Created this simple password manager using python, not that good but as a project this means a lot to me.

 ## Installation

-Use git to install to install my project.
+Use git to install my project.

 ```bash
 git clone https://github.com/aftab0094/Password_Manager.git